 In Rune Factory: A Fantasy Harvest Moon, the bosses literally become a reddish tint and attack faster and stronger after certain HP depletion.
 Especially lethal since it's really easy to forget that this happens, and it throws off the timing you've established that far.
 It's the same in Rune Factory 2.
 In Rune Factory 3, the bosses begin to flicker black and gain an extra-powerful attack.

 Rune Factory Frontier takes that up a notch during post-main story rematches against dungeon bosses if they have already been beaten at least twice.
 They will go through the entire match in "tinted" mode and can easily curb stomp your character if unprepared.

-In Castlevania: Aria of Sorrow, about halfway into the battle with Julius Belmont he unleashes his Grand Cross attack which causes towers to collapse in the background and tries to suck you into it for massive damage, and from then he on uses subweapons—though he's quite difficult already even without them, such is his badassery. but before that battle you face Balore, who midway through, uncovers his right eye and starts firing LASER VISION AT YOU, constantly!
+In Castlevania: Aria of Sorrow, about halfway into the battle with Julius Belmont, he unleashes his Grand Cross attack, which causes towers to collapse in the background and tries to suck you into it for massive damage, and from then he on uses subweapons — though he's quite difficult already even without them, such is his badassery.
+Before that battle, you face Balore, who midway through, uncovers his right eye and starts firing LASER VISION AT YOU, constantly!

-Castlevania Order Of Ecclecia has the crab boss Brachyura that pursues you up a shaft.
+Castlevania: Order of Ecclesia has the crab boss Brachyura, that pursues you up a shaft.
 You need to deliberately anger it so that it will break the ceilings that are blocking your way; making it turn red is not an indication of how much health it has left (though it is an indication that you're making progress).